 Christmas Day — Yule the Winter Solstice

 Dec 25 is Yule is Norse for “the wheel” is close to the Winter Solstice.
 It’s the 4th Quarter day which becomes the Christian holiday Christmas.
-Yule is the Winter Solstice marking the day with the least amount of sunshine.
+Yule is the Winter Solstice marking the day with the least sunshine.
 The only way to go is up.
 So, Dec 25 was when many of the dying Gods were born; likewise, it is the Roman festival of Saturn, Saturnalia.

 It’s one of the 8 pagan holidays that is a global celebration.
 St. Nicholas and Krampus are at the heart of the modern evolution of this holiday, although Krampus is not well-known in the Americas.
 It also includes many of the traditions about the evergreen tree.
 (1) The Evergreen is a Germanic symbol for immortality and prosperity.
-It is also believed to originate with Druids and is part of Celtic mythology as well.
+It is also believed to originate with Druids and is part of Celtic mythology.
 Bringing an evergreen tree into the home is a time-honored tradition of immortality.

 Krampus is still a part of the Christmas tradition in Austria, the Czech Republic, Germany, Hungary, and Slovenia.
 Krampus is the counterpart of the Santa Claus tradition.
 He’s a horned, anthropomorphic figure,half-goat, half-demon.
 His job is to seek out children who misbehave and are disobedient.
 Saint Nicholas brings presents to children who obey, Krampus brings punishment.